 Kirksville, MO 63501

-University of South Florida - University of South Florida offers the following scholarship opportunities:
+University of South Florida - Currently there are four (4) scholarship opportunities offered by University of South Florida Rugby Club.
+Click here for the complete USF Rugby Club scholarship listing.

 West Chester University - The West Chester Rugby Foundation now offers rugby scholarship opportunities to play rugby at West Chester University.